Signing a GUI App (–app mode)

 For development builds where you don’t need notarization:

-cargo codesign macos --app "MyApp.app" --skip-notarize
+cargo codesign macos --app "MyApp.app" --as zip --skip-notarize

 Overriding config from the command line